gyrdym/ml_algo/README.md

 ````

 Then we should create an instance of `CrossValidator` class to fit [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning))
-our model.
+of our model.
 We should pass training data (our `samples` variable), a list of target column names (in our case it's
 just a name stored in `targetColumnName` variable) and a number of folds into CrossValidator constructor.

 ````dart